-as identified in Appendix 7 unless the Planning Secretary agrees otherwise.
+as identified in Appendix 7 unless otherwise agreed by the Planning Secretary and in consultation with the local roads authorityagrees otherwise.

 Note: The Applicant is required to obtain relevant permits under the Heavy Vehicle National Law (NSW) for the use of overdimensional vehicles on the road network.